 Although drivers in Texas are required to carry vehicle insurance, the unfortunate reality is that many people operate their vehicles without it.
 In fact, according to the Texas Department of Insurance, as many as 20% of the drivers in the state are uninsured.
 Moreover, even drivers who are insured may have obtained only the legal minimum.
 When these drivers cause an uninsured or underinsured motorist accident, victims may have difficulty recovering compensation for their injuries.
 If you have been hurt in a crash caused by a driver who had no insurance or insufficient insurance to fully cover the harm you have suffered, San Antonio lawyer Jeramie Gertz can assist you in your car accident case.
-He represents people in Bexar County and the surrounding areas who are pursuing the compensation to which they are legally entitled.
+He represents people in Bexar County from Leon Valley to the Northeast Side of San Antonio and the surrounding areas who are pursuing the compensation to which they are legally entitled.

 Assert Your Rights Against an Uninsured or Underinsured Motorist

 The current minimum liability limits under Texas law require $30,000 in insurance coverage for each injured person, a total of $60,000 per accident for injuries to all parties, and $25,000 for property damage.
 Many Texas drivers carry higher limits, as well as additional coverage, but some drivers (usually to save money) only get the minimum—called “underinsuring.”
 Others carry no insurance at all.

 Thus, getting into an uninsured or underinsured motorist accident may leave you with no immediate recourse to reimbursement for the substantial costs that may result.
 Even more alarming, when an uninsured driver gets into a collision, he or she may flee the scene to avoid criminal penalties for driving without insurance.
 This makes it prudent to add uninsured/underinsured motorist coverage to your own policy.